Stakedllc/code-samples/README.md

 This will print the associated address and private key - make sure these stay accessible.
 Next, the address needs to be funded.

-The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is a fantastic Medalla testing resource.
+The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is a fantastic testing resource.
 Select the #request-goerli-eth faucet channel and enter the following message into the chat:

 ```
 !goerliEth {YOUR GOERLI ADDRESS}